bitnovate-labs-solutions/daily-love-web/GOOGLE_REVIEWS_INTEGRATION.md

 6. 🎉 Real Google reviews will be displayed!

 The component is production-ready and will seamlessly transition from mock data to real Google reviews once you complete the API setup.

+---

+Step 1: Get Your Google Place ID
+Go to Google My Business
+Find your business listing
+Copy the Place ID from the URL (looks like: ChIJN1t_tDeuEmsRUsoyG83frY4)

+Step 2: Set Up Google Cloud Console (5 minutes)
+Go to Google Cloud Console
+Create a new project or select existing one
+Enable "Places API"
+Create API credentials (API Key)
+Copy the API key

+Step 3: Add Environment Variables
+Create a .env file in your project root: your_place_id_here

+That's It! 🎉
+Your system is already designed to:
+Automatically detect if you have an API key
+Fall back to mock data if anything goes wrong Seamlessly switch to real reviews once configured Handle errors gracefully without breaking your site

+Automatic fallbacks - Works even if Google API is down Production ready - Beautiful UI with loading states Secure - API key never exposed to frontend
+Responsive - Works on all devices

+Test It Right Now
+Your server is already running and will show mock data until you add the API key.
+The component will automatically switch to real Google reviews once you configure the environment variables.